tiangeluo/Learning-to-Group/README.md

 # Learning to Group: A Bottom-Up Framework for 3D Part Discovery in Unseen Categories
 This repository is code release of the ICLR paper [<a href="https://tiangeluo.github.io/papers/LearningToGroup.pdf">here</a>], where we proposed a zero-shot segmentation framework for 3D shapes.
 During our inference, we progressively group small subparts into larger ones, and thus obtaining a grouping tree which starts from small proposals to the final segmentation results.
 Please see the [grouping tree](https://tiangeluo.github.io/ltg_visu/html/index.html).

+The testing environment and pre-trained models are included for reproducibility.

 ![Overview](https://github.com/tiangeluo/Learning-to-Group/blob/master/overview.png)

 ## Installation